-compliance determinations and will be needed to complete your audit report, including the Post-Audit Reporting Information.
-84. Did you have access to all areas of the facility? ● Yes ○ No Was the site review an active, inquiring process that included the following: 85.
-Observations of all facility practices in accordance with the site review component of the audit instrument (e.g., signage, supervision practices, crossgender viewing and searches)?
-86. Tests of all critical functions in the facility in accordance with the site review component of the audit instrument (e.g., risk screening process, access to outside emotional support services, interpretation services)?
-YesNo 87.
-Informal conversations with inmates/ residents/detainees during the site review (encouraged, not required)?
-YesNo
+84. Did you have access to all areas of the facility? • Yes No Was the site review an active, inquiring proce ess that included the following: 85.
+Observations of all facility practices in accordance with the site review • Yes component of the audit instrument (e.g., signage, supervision practices, cross- gender viewing and searches)?
+No 86.
+Tests of all critical functions in the facility in accordance with the site • Yes review component of the audit instrument (e.g., risk screening process, No access to outside emotional support services, interpretation services)?
+87. Informal conversations with inmates/ residents/detainees during the site • Yes review (encouraged, not required)?
+No

 88. Informal conversations with staff during the site review (encouraged, not required)?
+Yes No 89.
+Provide any additional comments regarding the site review (e.g., access to areas in the facility, observations, tests of critical functions, or informal conversations).
+No text provided.

+Documentation Sampling

-89. Provide any additional comments regarding the site review (e.g., access to areas in the facility, observations, tests of critical functions, or informal conversations).
-The auditor spoke with several individuals an staff members during the site review.
-Also checked telephones in housing units.
-Documentation Sampling Where there is a collection of records to review-such as staff, contractor, and volunteer training records; background check records; supervisory rounds logs; risk screening and intake processing records; inmate education records; medical files; and investigative files-auditors must self-select for review a representative sample of each type of record.
-90. In addition to the proof documentation selected by the agency ● Yes or facility and provided to you, did you also conduct an auditor-selected sampling of documentation?
-No 91.
+Where there is a collection of records to review-such as staff, contractor, and volunteer training records; background check records; supervisory rounds logs; risk screening and intake processing records; inmate education records; medical files; and investigative files-auditors must self-select for review a representative sample of each type of record.

+90. In addition to the proof documentation selected by the agency or facility and provided to you, did you also conduct an auditor-selected sampling of documentation?
+Yes No 91.
 Provide any additional comments regarding selecting additional documentation (e.g., any documentation you oversampled, barriers to selecting additional documentation, etc.).
 No text provided.
-SEXUAL ABUSE AND SEXUAL